mtabini/G76-Mini/README.md

 ### Features that almost made the cut

-A main limitation of the system is that it is completely write-only, and data cannot be read back from its registers.
-This also implies that you cannot read the contents of the video RAM!
+A main limitation of the system is that it is write-only; data can be read back from the various registers, but it will not reflect the contents of the onboard video RAM.

 In addition, the design doesn't support tiling or sprites; there just isn't enough space for them in the EPM240.
 This is something that I eventually plan to add (possibly after some additional cleanup), but it will likely require more expensive hardware.